School of Human Sciences

 We need loads more images in 2021 for the new research below please!!!

 Most volunteers who provide stimuli are also volunteers taking part in our research.
 At the bottom of this blog is information about ethics, GDPR, and privacy, and anonymity and how we protect participants’ rights if they supply such stimuli.

 Most important to us is that anyone who takes our tests can be assured that the people depicted provided full informed consent.
 There has been a lot of publicity around some computerised face recognition research being conducted without this guarantee.
 We want to make sure we are following best research and ethical practice.

 We are planning new research examining the impact of face masks on face recognition accuracy.
 We would very much appreciate your help by taking a few selfies of yourself with and without face masks and supplying some other non-selfie photos too as comparison images (i.e., Facebook/social media, printed photos - even wedding – we can crop out anyone else depicted).

-All participants who submit at least 8 images of suitable quality will be rewarded with a £5 Amazon voucher.
+All participants who submit at least 8 images of suitable quality will be entered into a monthly £20 Amazon prize draw.